jordymeow/ai-engine/readme.txt

-=== AI Engine: ChatGPT Chatbot, GPT Content Generator, Custom Playground & Features ===
+=== AI Engine: ChatGPT Chatbot, Content Generator, Custom Playground & Features ===
 Contributors: TigrouMeow
 Tags: chatgpt, gpt, gpt-3, openai, ai, chatbot, content generator, finetuning, image generator Donate link: https://meowapps.com/donation/
 Requires at least: 5.0
 Tested up to: 6.1.1
 Requires PHP: 7.3
-Stable tag: 1.3.60
+Stable tag: 1.3.61
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 GPT AI for WordPress.
-ChatGPT chatbots, image/content generator, finetune and train models, etc. Customizable and sleek UI.
+ChatGPT chatbot, image andcontent generator, finetune and train models, etc. Customizable and sleek UI.
 Extensible features.
 Your AI Engine for WP!

 == Description ==
 Create a chatbot like ChatGPT (or any other), generate content, images, let you organize everything in templates, quickly suggest titles and excerpts, track your OpenAI usage stats, and much more!
 Then explore the AI Playground to try out a variety of AI tools like translation, correction, SEO, suggestion, WooCommerce product fields, etc. There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback!